Pope Francis Encouraged Business Leaders to Leave No One Behind

 The Role of Religious Leaders in Preventing Atrocities

 The issue which we are about to consider is particularly urgent.
 Genocide, war crimes, ethnic cleansing and crimes against humanity continue to affect different areas of the planet, while the memory of the atrocities committed in the past, recent and remote, is still alive in the conscience of humanity.

-Responsibility and Solution Sharing: The Role of Religious Organizations in Responding to Large Movements of Refugees and Migrants
+Cardinal Parolin: The Role of Religious Organizations in Responding to Large Movements of Refugees and Migrants

 The 2030 Agenda for Sustainable Development pledges to “leave no one behind.”
 Among those left behind are the tens of millions of refugees, migrants and internally displaced persons in our world today.

 Archbishop Wenski Challenges UN Community Not to Be Indifferent to Refugees and Migrants

 ith refugees and displaced peoples hitting record numbers around the world, Archbishop Thomas G. Wenski called on diplomats gathered for the opening of the 71st United Nations General Assembly in New York to rise to the challenge of this “humanitarian disaster.”

 Celebrating and Learning from Mother Teresa at Holy See UN Event